modular/modular/KGEN/docs/public/programming-manual.md

 next-generation compiler technologies.
 The compiler itself has integrated caching, is multithreaded, is built to be distributed across a cluster, incorporates autotuning features and powerful compile time metaprogramming, and is built on top of MLIR.
-Beyond using MLIR as an implementation detail, Mojo exposes the full power of MLIR to advanced library developers that want to work with exotic hardware.
+Beside using MLIR as an implementation detail, Mojo exposes the full power of MLIR to advanced library developers that want to work with exotic hardware.

 Mojo is designed to become a superset of Python over time, complementing its dynamic features with state of the art systems programming features and lifting the vast Python library ecosystem.
-This allows it to tackle the traditional use cases of C, C++, Rust etc, but also CUDA and other accelerator systems.
+This allows it to address the traditional use cases of C, C++, Rust etc, but also CUDA and other accelerator systems.
 By bringing together the best of dynamic languages and systems languages, we hope to provide a **unified** programming model that works across levels of